zendesk/raingutter/README.md

 * `RG_SERVER_PORT`: Where the web server listens to
 * `RG_MEMORY_STATS_ENABLED`: If enabled, attempt to collect memory usage statistics for processers listening on `RG_SERVER_PORT`.
 This is most useful for preforking webservers like unicorn, where it will measure how much memory is copy-on-write shared between processes.
 If using this feature, you should NOT use `RG_SOCKET_STATS_MODE=netlink` - Raingutter relies on lining up the listener socket inode numbers with `/proc/$pid/fd/` to find out which processes are listening on a socket.
 The inode is stored in the kernel as a 64-bit integer, however the INET_DIAG netlink API only exposes it as a 32-bit integer, doing silent wrap around!
 This means that if you use `RG_SOCKET_STATS_MODE=netlink`, `RG_MEMORY_STATS_ENABLED` might simply fail to generate any metrics at all if your system has had a lot of sockets.
 * `RG_PROC_DIRECTORY`: Path to `/proc` directory to use.
 Useful when running in a container to point to a path where the host's `/proc` directory is mounted.
+* `RG_RAINDROPS_MEMFD_NAME`: If provided, will read raindrops counters out of the shared memory of the unicorn master process with the given name.

 ##### Pre-fork web servers (Unicorn)
 * `UNICORN_WORKERS`: Total number of unicorn workers (required if running on K8s)